RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 The more important problem is behavioral.
 "I'll have someone call you back" is not a resolution.
 To a homeowner with water rising, it is a rejection.
 The moment the caller hears "please hold" or "we'll have someone reach out," they hang up.
 The answering service took the call.
 The job went to your competitor.

-The Gatekeeper does not take messages.
+The AI receptionist does not take messages.
 It performs emergency intake.
-It identifies Category of loss.
+It identifies the Category of loss.
 It captures the insurance carrier, address, and access details.
-It dispatches your on-call crew via SMS with everything they need before anyone else in your operation knows the call came in.
+It dispatches your on-call crew by SMS with everything they need before anyone else in your operation knows the call came in.
 That is not an answering service.
-That is a different category of infrastructure entirely.
+That is a stronger first-response system.

 • Phone rings during dinner.
-Owner stresses about whether to answer or ignore it.
+You stress about whether to answer or ignore it.

 • Answering service takes wrong address.
 Crew drives 45 minutes to a house that is not flooded.